 Planning your weight loss journey

-To help assure the success of our patients, Ellis Medicine Bariatric Care Center has specific requirements for people seeking bariatric care.
+To help assure the success of our patients, The Bariatric Care Center at Ellis Medicine has specific requirements for people seeking bariatric care.
 Please review these required steps for weight loss surgery candidates.

 Qualifying for bariatric care